Citizen science at our field site

 The camera is set to take photographs every second.
 You can see the shadow of the carriage in many of the photographs.
 The string helps us pull the carriage back and forth in a straight line.
 Because we’re moving the carriage slowly, the images overlap.
 And when we go back and forth, we make sure that the rows overlap.
 Because the area that we’re photographing is large (about 3,200 m2), we end up with 10-15 thousand photographs from one session.

-In addition to understanding the spatial relationships of the species at a given time, we can look at change in these relationships over time, because we have seven years of photographs.
+Our goal is to align these photographs into a single “map”, and identify which plants and invertebrates are present throughout.
+This will give us an unprecedented spatial understanding of how the different species are related to each other.
+In addition, we can look at change in these relationships over time, because we have seven years of photographs.
 During this time we had substantial changes in the weather at the site and the plant distributions.
 We will be able to document these by seeing how the map changes from one year to the next.